History Curriculum Intent

 History Curriculum Implementation

 To ensure full coverage of the History curriculum teachers at Hale will deliver lessons that engage and excite the learners in our classrooms.
-They will create a positive attitude within the classroom and ensure that high expectations of the children will lead them to reach high standards of progress in History.
+They will create a positive attitude within the classroom and ensure that high expectations of the children will enable them to apply knowledge and skills that embed long-term understanding of History.
 Teaching and learning of History within Hale is based on the National Curriculum and will include:

-- Quality first teaching, planned and delivered through a thematic approach to create opportunities for cross curricular learning.
-The topics will be planned to build on skills and knowledge previously taught and will encourage a greater depth of knowledge.
+- High-quality teaching and strong subject knowledge of staff, delivered through a thematic approach to create opportunities for cross curricular learning.
+The themes will be planned to build on previously taught knowledge and skills and embed long-term understanding and develop a love of learning.

 - A history curriculum that is designed to ensure appropriate diversity in the significant figures that children learn about.

 History will be taught sequentially to develop critical knowledge as detailed in the unit plans for each year group.

 - become curious about the world around them;

 - have a secure knowledge and understanding of people, events and contexts from the historical periods covered;

 - have progressed through a range of methods of enquiry, investigation and analysis to help them find out and deepen their understanding of historical concepts;